Chrome OS Flex turns old PCs and Macs into Chromebooks

 Improving end-user experience through modernisationFree Download

 To try Chrome OS Flex, users will need to go to the Chrome Enterprise website and register.
-A USB drive is all they you need and it should only take a few minutes to set up on a PC or Mac device.
+A USB drive is all you need and it should only take a few minutes to set up on a PC or Mac device.

 From there, users need to follow three steps: create a bootable Chrome OS Flex USB drive to test it out prior to installation.
-Form there, users can install the OS and fully replace the existing operating system, and the USB drive can also be also used to deploy the OS to more devices on your organisation's network.
+From there, users can install the OS and fully replace the existing operating system, and the USB drive can also be also used to deploy the OS to more devices on your organisation's network.